JosepMariaVila/forwarder-hook-for-20/README.md

 ## Video Tutorial

-The user @[ainittomai](https://www.x.com/ainittomai) has created a video tutorial to learn how to use this hook on Xahau Testnet: [https://www.youtube.com/watch?v=rf8zSmrZkPA](https://www.youtube.com/watch?v=rf8zSmrZkPA)
+I created a video tutorial to learn how to use this hook on Xahau Testnet: [https://www.youtube.com/watch?v=rf8zSmrZkPA](https://www.youtube.com/watch?v=rf8zSmrZkPA)

-## Last Thoughts
+## credit

-Created by @[ekiserrepe](https://x.com/ekiserrepe).
-You can find more of my projects on [ekiserrepe.com](https://www.ekiserrepe.com)
+This hook was originally created by @[ekiserrepe](https://x.com/ekiserrepe).
+You can find more of his projects on [ekiserrepe.com](https://www.ekiserrepe.com)